 The function has had three strong years, with “top benchmark performance”.
 However, Thibaut is determined to ensure that the performance is sustainable over time, and that they keep on working proactively with suppliers to identify new areas of value and innovation.

-The future will involve increasingly focusing on how procurement can contribute to the top-line, not only margin growth opportunities.
+The future will involve increasingly focussing on how procurement can contribute to the top-line, not only margin growth opportunities.

 Two years ago, Thibaut appointed one of his leadership team members to be Director of Sustainability, in order to accelerate momentum in this area and ensure best practices are successfully transferred throughout the company.